energietransitie/twomes-backoffice-configuration/jupyter/README.md

 ### `TWOMES_DB_URL`

-This environment variable is used to set the connection string which is used to connect to the Twomes database.
+This environment variable is used to set the connection string which is used to connect to the NeedForHeat database.

 Example values: `readonly_researcher:correcthorsebatterystaple@mariadb_dev:3306/twomes_v2`